-Exercise programs are supported by a community grant from the Parkinson’s Foundation.
+Our movement classes are generously supported by a community grant from the Parkinson’s Foundation.

 Water Aerobics for Parkinson’s Disease

-For people with Parkinson’s Disease, water aerobics can be a great option for exercise and activity.
-Being immersed in water allows you to concentrate on your movements, rather than the risk of falling.
-The buoyancy and lightness you feel may allow you to experience a greater range of movement.
-The water also provides an excellent source of resistance, challenging you to improve your balance and coordination in a low-impact environment.
+For people with PD, water aerobics can be a great option.
+In the water, you can concentrate on your movements, rather than the risk of falling.
+Water provides an excellent source of resistance, challenging you to improve your balance and coordination in a low-impact environment.

 Tai Chi for Parkinson’s Disease

 An evidence-based 12 week workshop, “Tai Chi for Better Balance,” may be available at different times throughout the year.

 Through Tai Chi, participants learn key concepts to maintain or regain mobility, increase strength and balance, and reduce the risk of falling.
 All fitness levels are welcome, and no prior experience is needed.
 Movements may be modified to match your level of ability – some participants may be assisted or seated for the class.

 Are you ready for a high energy, no-contact exercise?
 No experience is necessary to join these fun classes, which are ideal for people with mild to moderate Parkinson’s disease symptoms.

 Boxing drills and conditioning may help improve your balance, agility, speed, endurance, accuracy, hand-eye coordination, footwork, and overall strength.
 See our newsletter for upcoming opportunities.